OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 <PublicPreviewBannerPartial />

-This tutorial will guide you through the process of deploying a smart contract in Rust using Styus.
+This quickstart will guide you through the process of deploying a smart contract in Rust using Stylus.
 We'll cover the following steps:

 1. Setting up your development environment
 2. Creating a new Stylus project